TYPO3-Documentation/t3docs-screenshots/README.rst

 First, the user browses a TYPO3 instance to take notes of a click path for a new screenshot.
 Next, the click path gets forged to a ``screenshots.json`` file.
-Next, all ``screenshots.json`` files get executed by the *Screenshots Runner* which produces the screenshots.
+Next, all ``screenshots.json`` files get executed by the screenshots runner which produces the screenshots.
-Last, the actual screenshots get compared to the original screenshots in the *Screenshots Manager* and copied over if approved by the user.
+Last, the actual screenshots get compared to the original screenshots in the screenshots manager and copied over if approved by the user.

-Activity of the Screenshots Runner:
+Activity of the screenshots runner:

 .. image:: docs/screenshots_runner_diagram.png
-   :alt: Activity diagram of the Screenshots Runner
+   :alt: Activity diagram of the screenshots runner

 .. contents:: Table of Contents